 When you hear the stutter tone, dial the number you want to transfer the call to.

-Now, you have choices.
+Next, you have a few choices.
 You can:

 Simply hang up (which transfers the call).